vitay/academic-kickstart/content/post/successor_representations/index.md

 {{< figure src="sr_results.png" title="Revaluation score in the reward (red) and transition (blue) revaluation conditions for the model-free (MF), model-based (MB), successor representation (SR) and human data as reported in Momennejad et al. (2017)." numbered="true" >}}

 Human participants show a revaluation behavior in the two conditions (reward and transition) somehow in between the model-based and successor representation algorithms.
 The difference between the reward and transition conditions is statistically significant, so unlike MB, but not as dramatic as for SR. The authors propose a hybrid SR-MB model, linearly combining the outputs of the MB and SR algorithms, and fit it to the human data to obtain a satisfying match.
-A second task requiring he model to actually take actions confirms this observation.
+A second task requiring the model to actually take actions confirms this observation.

 It is hard to conclude anything definitive from this model and the somehow artificial fit to the data.
 Reward revaluation was the typical test to distinguish between MB and MF, or between goal-directed behavior and habits.
-This paper suggests that transition revaluation (and policy revaluation, investigated in the second experiment) might allow to distinguish between MB and SR mechanisms, supporting the existence of SR mechanisms in the brain.
+This paper suggests that transition revaluation (and policy revaluation, investigated in the second experiment) might allow distinguishing between MB and SR mechanisms, supporting the existence of SR mechanisms in the brain.
 How MB and SR might interact in the brain and whether there is an arbitration mechanism between the two is still an open issue.
 (Russek et al., 2017) has a very interesting discussion on the link between MF and MB processes in the brain, based on different versions of the SR.

 ### 3.2 - Neural substrates of successor representations

-In addition to describing human behavior at the functional level, the SR might also allow to better understand the computations made by the areas involved in goal-directed behavior, in particular the basal ganglia, the dopaminergic system and the hippocampus.
-The key idea of Gershman and colleagues is that the SR $M(s, s')$ might be encoded in the place cells of the hippocampus (Stachenfeld et al., 2017), which are critical to reward-based navigation.
-The sensory prediction error (SPE $\delta^\text{SR}\_t$) might be encoded in the activation of the dopaminergic cells in VTA, driving learning of the SR in the hippocampus (Gardner et al., 2018), while the value of a state $V^\pi(s) = \sum_{s'} M(s, s') \, r(s')$ could be computed either in the prefrontal cortex (ventromedial or orbitofrontal) or in the ventral striatum (nucleus accumbens in rats), ultimately allowing action selection in the dorsal BG.
+In addition to describing human behavior at the functional level, the SR might also allow to better understand the computations made by the areas involved in goal-directed behavior, in particular the prefrontal cortex, the basal ganglia, the dopaminergic system, and the hippocampus.
+The key idea of Gershman and colleagues is that the SR $M(s, s')$ might be encoded in the place cells of the hippocampus (Stachenfeld et al., 2017), which are known to be critical for reward-based navigation.
+The sensory prediction error (SPE $\delta^\text{SR}\_t$) might be encoded in the activation of the dopaminergic cells in VTA (or in a fronto-striatal network), driving learning of the SR in the hippocampus (Gardner et al., 2018), while the value of a state $V^\pi(s) = \sum_{s'} M(s, s') \, r(s')$ could be computed either in the prefrontal cortex (ventromedial or orbitofrontal) or in the ventral striatum (nucleus accumbens in rats), ultimately allowing action selection in the dorsal BG.

 #### Dopamine as a SPE

-Feature-specific prediction errors and surprise across macaque fronto-striatal circuits (Oemisch et al., 2019)
+The most striking prediction of the SR hypothesis is that the SPE is a vector of prediction errors, with one element per state (in the original formulation) or per reward feature (using linear function approximation, section 2.2).
+This contrasts with the classical RPE formulation, where dopaminergic activation is a single scalar signal driving reinforcement learning in the BG and prefrontal cortex.
+Although this would certainly be an advantage in terms of functionality and flexible learning, it remains to be shown whether VTA actually encodes such a feature-specific signal.

+Neurons in VTA have a rather uniform response to rewards or reward-predicting cues, encoding mostly the value of the outcome regardless its sensory features, except for those projecting to the tail of the striatum which mostly respond to threats and punishments (Watabe-Uchida and Uchida, 2019).
+The current state of knowledge seems to rule out VTA as a direct source of SPE signals.

+Interestingly, Oemisch et al. (2019) showed that feature-specific prediction errors signals (analogous to the SPE with linear approximation) are detected in the fronto-striatal network including the anterior cingulate area (ACC), dorsolateral prefrontal cortex (dlPFC), dorsal striatum and ventral striatum (VS) / nucleus accumbens (NAcc).
+These SPE-like signals appear shortly after non-specific RPE signals, first in ACC and then in the rest of the network.
+This suggests that SPE would actually be the result of a more complex calculation than proposed in the SR hypothesis, involving a network of interconnected areas.
+A detailed neuro-computational model of this network still has to be proposed.

 #### Hippocampus as a predictive map

-(Stachenfeld et al., 2017)

-#### Open questions

-* How does the SPE in VTA reach the hippocampus?
-Directly?
-* Is the hippocampus able to learn from SPE?
-* Forward replays allow NAcc to compute V(s)?
-* DA = vector?
+Another interesting prediction of the SR hypothesis is that the hippocampus might be the site where the SR matrix is represented (Stachenfeld et al., 2017).
+In navigation tasks, the so-called **place cells** in the hippocampus exhibit roughly circular receptive fields centered on different locations in the environment (O'Keefe and Nadel, 1978).
+Altogether, place cells are thought to provide a sparse code of the animal's location.
+Strikingly, place fields change with the environment: moving the animal from a circular to a rectangular environment, or introducing barriers, modifies the distribution of place fields.
+Additionally, **grid cells** in the entorhinal cortex (reciprocally connected to the hippocampus) show a hexagonal grid pattern of receptive fields, i.e. a single grid cell responds for several positions of the animal inside the environment (Hafting et al., 2005).
+Grid cells' receptive fields also depend on the environment and have been shown to depend on place cells, not the other way around.
+The mechanism behind the flexibility of place and grid fields is still to be understood.

+Stachenfeld et al. (2017) propose that place cells actually encode the SR $M(s, s')$ between the current location $s$ and their preferred location $s'$, rather than simply an Euclidian distance between $s$ and $s'$ as classically used in hippocampal models.
+Because of the discount rate in the SR and its dependency on the animal's policy, place fields are then roughly circular (exponentially decreasing) in an open environment, where the animal can theoretically reach any neighboring location from its current position.
+When constraints are added to the environment, such as walls and barriers, certain transitions are not possible anymore, which will modify the shape of the place fields.
+This fits with experimental observations, contrary to most models of place field formation using Gaussian receptive fields around fixed locations.
+Additionally, the SR hypothesis is in agreement with the observation that rewarded locations are represented by a higher number of place cells, as the animal spends more time around them.

+{{< figure src="sr_track.png" title="Place field on a linear track with an obstacle at x=1, using a Euclidian model (left) and the SR hypothesis (right).
+Adapted from Fig. 2 of (Stachenfeld et al., 2017)." numbered="true" >}}

+Fig. 3 illustrates this prediction: if a rat is placed on a linear track with an obstacle, the place cell whose RF is centered on the obstacle would react identically on both sides of the obstacle using a Euclidian model, while it would only respond on the side it has explored using the SR. When the rat is put on the other side, the SRs would initially be 0 for that cell (but would grow with more exploration).

+Stachenfeld et al. (2017) also propose a mechanism for grid cell formation in the entorhinal cortex.
+Grid cells are understood as a low-dimensional eigendecomposition of the SR place cells (dimensionality reduction, as in principal component analysis).
+This allows to explain why grid cells change in different environments (circular, rectangular or triangular), as experimentally observed.
+They also propose a mechanism for sub-goal formation using grid cells, but using the normalized min-cut algorithm, so quite far from being biologically realistic.

 ## Discussion

+Successor representations are an interesting trade-off between model-free and model-based RL algorithms, explicitly separating state transitions from reward estimation.
+It allows reacting quickly to distal reward changes without the computational burden of completely model-based planning.
+Deep RL variants of SR (Kulkarni et al., 2016) obtain satisfying results on classical RL tasks such as Atari games and simulated robots, but are still outperformed by modern model-free algorithms.
+Similar to human behavior, hybrid architectures using both SR and MF methods might be able to combine the optimality of MF methods with the flexibility of the SR.

+At the neuroscientific level, the SR hypothesis raises a lot of interesting questions, especially regarding the interplay between the prefrontal cortex, the hippocampus, and the basal ganglia during goal-directed behavior.
+Here are just a few aspects that need to be investigated both experimentally and theoretically:

+* What is the relationship between the RPE and the SPE?
+Does VTA compute the SPE (still to be proven) and send it directly to the hippocampus through dopaminergic projections?
+Or does the RPE VTA somehow "train" ACC and PFC to compute the SPE, what is then sent to the hippocampus to update the SR representation?
+How?
+* How does the hippocampus learn from SPE signals?
+The SR hypothesis still has to be linked with evidence on plasticity in the hippocampus.
+* How is the value of a state / action computed based on the SR representation in the hippocampus?
+Do sharp wave ripples (SWR, also called forward/inverse replays) actually sample the SR matrix (a list of achievable states from the current one), what is then integrated elsewhere (ventral striatum?) to guide behavior?

 ## References